Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Nonlocal NJL model at high densities

 \section{Nonlocal NJL model at high densities}

 At high densities color superconductivity is the ground state of QCD, while the corresponding pairing gap vanishes only asymptotically \cite{Schafer:1999jg}.
 At this regime QCD restores the conformal behavior due to the asymptotic freedom and negligebly small quark masses.
-Before going further, we would like to consider the high density behavior of the CFLL quark matter in order to demonstrate that it respects the mentioned features of QCD.
+Before going further, we consider the high density behavior of the CFLL quark matter in order to demonstrate that it respects the mentioned features of QCD.
 For the sake of generality the following analysis is performed for an arbitrary formfactor.
 The Gaussian case is considered after the general expressions for the relevant thermodynamic quantities are obtained.

 First, one has to prove that once a color-superconducting state is formed in the CFLL quark matter, it preserves itself at arbitrary high densities, which is equivalent to the absence of a high density second order phase transition within the present model.
 The condition of such a phase transition is $\partial^2\Omega^{\rm reg}/\partial\Delta^2=0$ at vanishing pairing gap.
-It can be obtained by dividing Eq. (\ref{XXIII}) by the gap and later setting $\Delta=0$.
-The quark contribution to the right hand side part of this condition diverges due to the factor $(\epsilon_{\bf k}-\mu)^{-1}$ under the momentum integral.
+Dividing Eq. (\ref{XXIII}) by the gap and later setting $\Delta=0$ yields this condition in the explicit form.
+The quark contribution to its right hand side part diverges due to the factor $(\epsilon_{\bf k}-\mu)^{-1}$ under the momentum integral.
 This divergence is naturally regularised in the presence of a non-zero pairing gap.
-Consequently, this right hand side part diverges at vanishing pairing gap and, thus, is not equal to the unit in the left hand side part.
-This allows us to conclude that the condition of a second order phase transition at high densities can not be fulfilled, which implies the pairing gap is non-zero at that regime.
-This proves that, alike QCD, the color superconductivity is the ground state of cold and dense quark matter.
-At the same time, at finite or even diverging pairing gap the right hand side part of Eq. (\ref{XXIII}) vanishes at high chemical potentials due to the factor $\epsilon^a_{j\bf k}$ under the momentum integral and, thus, is not equal to $\Delta$ in its left hand side part.
+Consequently, this right hand side part diverges at vanishing pairing gap and, thus, is not equal to the unity in the left hand side part.
+This allows us to conclude that the condition of a second order phase transition at high densities can not be fulfilled and the pairing gap is non-zero.
+This proves that, just like in QCD, the color superconductivity is the ground state of cold and dense quark matter.
+At the same time, at high densities Eq. (\ref{XXIII}) can not be satisfied by finite or even diverging pairing gap.
+In this case the right hand side part of Eq. (\ref{XXIII}) vanishes at high chemical potentials due to the factor $\epsilon^a_{j\bf k}$ under the momentum integral and, thus, is not equal to $\Delta$ in its left hand side part.
+In other words, fulfilling Eq. (\ref{XXIII}) requires $\Delta\rightarrow0$ at $\mu\rightarrow\infty$.
 Thus, the pairing gap of the CFLL quark matter asymptotically vanishes in the high density regime.